 Chamindika Weerakoon, Jerome Donovan and Eryadi Masli

-“AdobeFusion lean start-up challenge” aims to develop digital literacy, especially information and critical literacy of entrepreneurship and innovation students using Adobe XD and Adobe RU to design tests, validate assumptions and show case a lean start-up business model in an entrepreneurial learning context.
-In ENT20006, students engage in a rapid process of mastering the lean start-up experience to foster an inclusive learning environment, develop cognitive skills, empower experimental behaviours by students and to improve overall self-confidence and self-efficacy.
-In ENT30015, students will translate their entrepreneurial learnings into the development of a new student venture to be validated through an external investment panel.
+This project develops digital literacy, especially information and critical literacy of entrepreneurship and innovation students using Adobe XD and Adobe Rush to design tests, validate assumptions and show case a lean start-up business model in an entrepreneurial learning context.
+Students engage in a rapid process of mastering the lean start-up experience to foster an inclusive learning environment, develop cognitive skills, empower experimental behaviours and to improve overall self-confidence and self-efficacy.
+Students translate their entrepreneurial learnings into the development of a new venture to be validated through an external investment panel.

 "I am a Design student and know that Adobe XD is used for usability testing.
 Yet, I don’t know how it is possible to use Adobe XD in business model testing…"

 During discussions with undergraduates about lean start-up methodology and developing business models, we noticed that students have a limited understanding about the application of various tools and approaches used in other disciplines.
 This was built on a number of key assumptions from students that we observed, including that students tended to adopt a narrow application of tools, approaches, frameworks and techniques without taking advantage of complementary uses or synergies between these.
 Students also tended to adopt a mindset that they needed a fully complete physical product before they tested and validated a business model.
 What this indicated to us, was the opportunity to work on their ‘critical literacy’ skills, which is a pillar of digital literacies, to reframe how they looked at lean start-up methods and business model development.